D. N. McIntosh: Early years

-According to one source, Daniel Newnan McIntosh, known as "D.N.", was born near Newnan, Georgia.
-However, Meserve wrote that D. N. was born September 20, 1822 at Indian Springs, Georgia.
+According to one source, McIntosh, known as "D.N.", was born near Newnan, Georgia.
+However, Meserve wrote that D. N. was born September 20, 1822, at Indian Springs, Georgia.
 He was the youngest son of William McIntosh, a prominent Creek chief of the Lower Towns, and his second wife Susannah Rowe/Roe (also referred to as Ree).
+His father named him after Daniel Newnan, a Georgia militia leader who he knew and admired.
 Daniel was about 22 years younger than his elder half-brother, Chillicothe (known as Chilly), who was the eldest child of William and his first wife Susannah Rowe/Roe.
 McIntosh also had several daughters by his wives.

 After his father was executed by order of the Creek National Council in 1825 for having ceded communal Creek territory to the United States in violation of tribal law, the surviving members of the family moved to Indian Territory in 1828, where they settled on the Verdigris River.
 They established what was known as the Western Creek Nation for some time.
 Daniel was sent back East to be educated at Smith's Institute in Kentucky until 1841.
 D. N. later moved to a site near the community of Fame, in what is now McIntosh County, Oklahoma.
 He developed a farm and also raised cattle.

 In 1850, D. N. McIntosh was licensed as a Baptist preacher.